pedrior/eventify-api/README.md

 #### Register

-Alloews users to register an account within the system.
+Allows users to register an account within the system.

 ```http
 POST /v1/account/register